bshtmichielsen/animal_sound_identifier/README.md

 This notebook is intentionally designed as a foundational starting point and does not strictly adhere to established best practices as it is meant as a learning opportunity.
 This repo belongs to a five part course:&nbsp;&nbsp;&nbsp; 🏠&nbsp;[House&nbsp;Price&nbsp;Predictor](https://github.com/bshtmichielsen/house_price_predictor)&nbsp;&nbsp;&nbsp; 🐏&nbsp;[Animal&nbsp;Sound&nbsp;Identifier](https://github.com/bshtmichielsen/animal_sound_identifier)&nbsp; &nbsp;👗&nbsp;[Clothing&nbsp;Sorter](https://github.com/bshtmichielsen/clothing_sorter)&nbsp;&nbsp;&nbsp; 🍎&nbsp;[Fruit&nbsp;Detector](https://github.com/bshtmichielsen/fruit_detector)&nbsp;&nbsp;&nbsp; 💬&nbsp;[Expert&nbsp;Chat](https://github.com/bshtmichielsen/expert_chat)&nbsp; Feel free to learn from the other parts too!

+## 📚 Preparation
+Please ensure that you are familiar with the following aspects in order to successfully work with this repo and notebook.
+ - You understand the general idea of [feature extraction](https://www.geeksforgeeks.org/machine-learning/what-is-feature-extraction/).
+ - a
+ - b

-## 🎯 Learning alignments
+## 🎯 Learning opportunities
 The following aspects of machine learning are part of this example:
 - Working with data files, in this case audio file
 - Feature extraction using a specialistic library
 - Neural Network building using layers